prem9910/Java-Practices/Basics/Variables/README.md

 1. **`String`:** Represents a sequence of characters, used for storing text.
 2. **Arrays:** Collections of similar type of elements, used for storing multiple values of the same data type.

+## Practical Questions on Primitive Data Types in JavaPractical Questions on Primitive Data Types in Java

+1. **`Basic Data Type Assignment`:** Write a Java program to declare variables of all primitive data types and initialize them with appropriate values.
+Print the values of these variables.

 ## Usage

 - Use primitive data types for simple values like integers, floating-point numbers, characters, and boolean values.